At some point in your hunt for the meaning of aperture, you may have heard of the term - the exposure triangle.

 The same can be said about most male portraits.
 Even more so for the ones who are going for the 'edgy' or 'hard' look.
 Bokeh would completely change the feel of these photos.

 Think about the feeling you want to give your viewers before setting your aperture in these cases.

 Adjusting your aperture setting on your camera while shooting is quite simple.

-Some zoom lenses or a regular camera lens have an aperture ring on the lens itself.
+Some zoom lenses or a regular camera lenses have an aperture ring on the lens itself.
 The 100mm macro lens by Laowa has manual aperture settings with a ring on the lens itself.
 No autofocus either.

-You would roll the dial to the right to increase the aperture (darken the image) and left to lower it (brighten the image).
+You would roll the dial to the right to increase the aperture (darken the image) and roll it left to lower it (brighten the image).
 You can do this in the middle of a session without a problem.